facebook/zstd/README.md

 Zstd entropy stage is provided by [Huff0 and FSE, from Finite State Entrop library](https://github.com/Cyan4973/FiniteStateEntropy).

-Zstd is still considered experimental at this stage.
-Specifically, it doesn't guarantee yet that its current stream/file format will remain supported in future versions of the library.
-Therefore, only use Zstd in environments where you can control the availability of the decompression library.
-"Stable" status, including official documented format format and long-term support commitment, is projected sometimes early 2016.
+Zstd has not yet reached "stable" status.
+Specifically, it doesn't guarantee yet that its current compressed format will remain stable and supported in future versions of the library.
+However, its current behavior is pretty solid, and able to withstand many hazards situations, including invalid input.
+Therefore, you can safely test zstd into controlled environments.

+"Stable Format" is projected sometimes early 2016.

 ### Branch Policy
 The "dev" branch is the one where all contributions will be merged before reaching "master".
 If you plan to propose a patch, please commit into the "dev" branch or its own feature branch.
 Direct commit to "master" are not permitted.